Home Aviation Jet Card vs Charter vs Fractional

 Fixed pricing eliminates peak-period exposure

 The rate locked in at purchase applies regardless of when you fly.
 Christmas Eve, Super Bowl weekend, Monaco Grand Prix week — the hourly rate is the same as it would be on a quiet Tuesday in November.
-For travellers whose flying calendar includes multiple peak-period trips annually, the premium paid for a jet card’s fixed rate can be recovered entirely in the first one or two peak bookings.
-The value is most pronounced for travellers who fly predictably through high-demand periods.
+For travellers whose flying calendar includes multiple peak-period trips annually, the premium paid for a jet card's fixed rate can be recovered entirely in the first one or two peak bookings.

 Why Jet Cards Work